egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

     DO NOT DO THIS ON THE INTERNET.

-Yet I am already doing this internally, behind a firewall that blocks port 53, behind a NAT, behind a split-tri-horizon DNS, behind an RPZ firewall, for a total of some four-layered DNS craziness and I have my own private Root DNSSEC.
+Yet I am already doing this internally, behind a firewall that blocks DNS payload via UDP/TCP, behind a transparent Squid proxy whose HTTPS/ICAP is blocking DNS-over-HTTP (but not yet DNS-over-TLS), behind a NAT, behind a split-tri-horizon DNS, behind an RPZ firewall, for a total of some multi-layered DNS craziness and I have my own private Root DNSSEC.

 It is really an ongoing effort to make a reductive of the current 9